bonnieappleton/Rails-Currency-Converter/README.md

 * [ ] Validation so that you cannot enter the same To/From currencies
 * [ ] Validation to prevent entering future dates
 * [ ] Currency/date combo should be unique in db
+* [ ] Rates are not updated on the weekend, so on weekends the default date is incorrect